 There are still three giant redwood trees in California that allow visitors to drive through.
 If this was really important to your wanderlist, we suggest you get to California before you’re too late.
 Some things are temporary.
 Go!
 Now!

 Or maybe not.
 With climate change, are we hastening the fates of these fantastic places?
 By scrambling to see these places before they’re gone, we’re making it worse, aren’t we?
 What is the right thing to do?
 Enjoy from afar or go before they’re gone?

 The other side of our disappearing icons is totally predictable, unlike windstorms (which, incidentally are somewhat predictable.)
 It is happening with many impressive, important and now fragile sites across the world.
 Human impact, weathering, and other forces are slowly causing some of the world’s most amazing sites and ecosystems to disappear.
 However, because of this love of icons and the urge to wander yonder, tourists and travelers are actually speeding up the process in many cases.
 Here are just a few places you may want to go, post-haste!
-(If you do though, tread lightly, follow rules, and DON’T be those tourists.)

 This pilgrimage has become wildly popular with tourists in the last decade.
 Now there is so much foot traffic that the World Heritage Site is starting to show signs of wear.
 The regular disturbance is complicated by people going off-path for selfies and destroying the area.
 Erosion, landslides, and simply too many people are killing this ancient city.

 One of the natural wonders of the world, this site has seen many headlines in the last year about bleaching.
 Scientists and travelers alike worry about the future of the popular dive site and ecosystem.